Asd-g/AviSynth-FillBorders/README.md

 - left, top, right, bottom\
     Number of pixels to fill on each side.
 These can be any non-negative numbers, within reason.\
     If they are all 0, the input clip is simply passed through.\
+    For FillBorders:

+        - These must be used as named parameters.
+For example, `FillBorders(left=1, top=1, right=1, bottom=1)`.
-    If a single value for `left`/`top`/`right`/`bottom` is specified, it will be used for alpha plane and it will be right shifted by subsampling factor for chroma planes.
-If two values are given then the second value will be used for the third plane and the first value will be used for alpha plane.
-If three values are given then the first value will be used for alpha plane.\
+        - If a single value for `left`/`top`/`right`/`bottom` is specified, it will be used for alpha plane and it will be right shifted by subsampling factor for chroma planes.
+        - If two values are given then the second value will be used for the third plane and the first value will be used for alpha plane.
+        - If three values are given then the first value will be used for alpha plane.

     Default: left = 0, top = 0, right = 0, bottom = 0.

 - mode (FillBorders only)\